- UCAS Code

 - 01326 213730

-Designed to nurture the next generation of creative image-makers, this course positions you at the centre of one of the most dynamic and high growth visual terrains: Fashion.
-Whether through captivating images, film or animation, fashion photography has the power to define cultural aesthetic.
+Join the next generation of creative image-makers, at the centre of one of the most dynamic and high-growth visual terrains: fashion.
+Whether it's captivating photography, film or animation, fashion photography has the power to define cultural aesthetic.

 - Professional photography facilities

 - Tuition in professional skills from studio and location practices to high-end retouching and fashion film

 This full-time, practice-focused course is supported by a combination of tutorials, lectures, seminars, studio and on location technical workshops and study trips to world-renowned fashion centres.
 Throughout, you will benefit from a high level of contact time with staff.